 There are others.
 The ICC Group public hearings were completed earlier this month.
 The unofficial results have been released and we are waiting for the official results — with the complete monograph — to be released in early June.
 Ahead of the release, we will sort through which proposals were accepted and which were accepted; which we agree and disagree with.
 We will have until mid-July to respond with written comments.
 See our CALENDAR for the next Energy Conservation standards or I-Codes for Education Facilities online teleconference open to everyone.

-Finally, note the ICC Group B Hearings will be hosted April 28 – May 8, 2019, at the Albuquerque Convention Center.
+Finally, note the ICC Group B Hearings will be hosted in mid-October in Las Vegas.
 We encourage our colleagues in the region to attend.
-CLICK HERE for more information
+CLICK HERE for more information.

 Category: Architectural, Facility Asset Management, Space Planning

 Colleagues: Mike Anthony, Jim Harvey, Jack Janveja, Richard Robben, Larry Spielvogel